elena19m/cloud-courses/website/docs/security/kubernetes.md

 hello-app                    1/1     Running   0          12s
 ```

-For details information, we can use `kubectl describe`:
+For detailed information, we can use `kubectl describe`:

 ```bash
 student@lab-kubernetes:~$ kubectl describe pods hello-app